 How the Greeks do it: As Hunter S. Thompson (and others) have said, if it’s worth doing, it’s worth doing right.
 Dr. Myrto Hatzimichali from the University of Cambridge told the Guardian that meraki means “taking pleasure at your work.
 Doing something with joy, attention to detail, putting the extra mile.”

-How to practice it yourself: Meraki could mean putting a bit more effort in at work, or just really leaning into that new hobby or craft project you’ve taken up during the pandemic.
+How to practice it yourself: Meraki could mean putting a bit more effort in at your job, or just really leaning into any new hobby or craft project.
 You don’t need to be an infamous gonzo journo to find satisfaction in a task well done.

 Saudade (Brazil, Portugal)